Nepeta x. faassenii

 It produces spikes of 1/2-inch, lavender-blue flowers that bloom from late spring into fall.

-Like it’s mint cousins, it’s a vigorous spreading herbaceous plant that has a tendency to spread if left unchecked.
+Like its mint cousins, it is a vigorous spreading herbaceous plant that has a tendency to spread if left unchecked.

 Glue ‘em to a piece of paper and call it art – that’s all you’ll get out of them.

 Divide Faassen’s catmint as you would any perennial.
 You can find our tips here.

 To propagate from cuttings, come springtime, take a sharp knife and cut a four- or five-inch piece of stem, just below a leaf.
 Strip off all but the top three to four leaves.

 Fill a small pot with a rich potting mix; insert a pencil into the center of the pot to create a hole.